-A. The chart title should reflect the quantitative (measure) and categorical (dimension) criteria data being displayed with the chart — for example, “Total Sales ($) by Month.”
+The chart title should reflect the quantitative (measure) and categorical (dimension) criteria data being displayed with the chart, for example, “Total Sales ($) by Month.”

 Please be sure to set the chart title to update when the user changes the options in the filter menu and when the user drills into/out of the chart plot.

-B. The subtitle line should indicate the series currently being displayed in the chart – for example, “2016-2017.”
+The subtitle line should indicate the series currently being displayed in the chart, for example, “2016-2017.”

 By default, the chart summary provides high-level details from the chart data.
 Charts can display up to four data series at one time; if the data set contains more than four series, the user should be able to select which series to display using the filter menu.

-B. When only one series is included, the series label will not be displayed.
-However, when there are two or more series they will be displayed and should be sorted in descending order from most recent to least recent where applicable.
+When only one series is included, the series is not displayed.
+However, when there are two or more series, they are displayed and should be sorted in descending order from most recent to least recent where applicable.

-C. In the default view the average value will be displayed.
-When a data point has been selected, then its values will also be displayed to the right of the average values.
+In the default view, the average value is displayed.
+When a data point has been selected, its values are displayed to the right of the average values.

 You can select the number of gridlines to be displayed, but try to follow these guidelines: